Code-Screen/Code-Screen.github.io/docs/greenhouse.md

 ### 1. Enable the Greenhouse/CodeScreen Integration
 To start, head over to the <a href="https://app.codescreen.dev/#/client-integrations" target="_blank">Integrations</a> section on the CodeScreen platform to view your Greenhouse `API key`.
-Once you have your API key,<br>
-click <a href="https://support.greenhouse.io/hc/en-us/requests/new" target="_blank">here</a> to open a ticket with Greenhouse.
+Once you have your API key, click <a href="https://support.greenhouse.io/hc/en-us/requests/new" target="_blank">here</a> to open a ticket with Greenhouse.

 Do not send the API key in this initial email.